Master811129/Ahang/README.md

 # Ahang
 Ahang is a simple music player.

-## 🚧Warning: this project is not ready for daily use🚧

 Ahang is yet another simple and minimalistic music player like G4Music and Amberol wtitten in modern C++.
 You just select a folder and it shows the musics inside it.
 Then you click and play.
 Simple. but there are some key feature that makes it a bit different: